FOOD & FEASTING IN ANTIQUITY-

 -

-Reimagining Euripides’ Bacchae - a staged reading of selected scenes introduced by Prof Athanassis Vergados, followed by a creative response led by writer and poet Kirsten Luckins, featuring young writers from New Writing North’s Creative Writing Programme.
+Reimagining Euripides’ Bacchae - a staged reading of selected scenes introduced by Prof Athanassios Vergados, followed by a creative response led by writer and poet Kirsten Luckins, featuring young writers from New Writing North’s Creative Writing Programme.

 Watch this space for more details!